bmegli/ev3dev-mapping-ui/README.md

 See the components configuration (e.g. drive models, udp parameters, replay mode, laser geometry, laser plot, etc.)
 Try to change the replay files to some other from UDP folder.
 Wait for some documentation on building modules in [ev3dev-mapping-modules](https://github.com/bmegli/ev3dev-mapping-modules).
-Build the ev3drive module, configure Drive component accordingly and try to control robot with 2 engines from within unity.
+Build the ev3drive module, configure Drive component accordingly and try to control robot with 2 engines from within Unity.

 ## Troubleshooting